From the July/August 2024 issue of Apollo. Preview and subscribe here.

 The Ornellaia estate is breaking boundaries not only with its art but also with what goes into the bottle.
 Ornellaia is made in the tradition of Super Tuscan wines – a loose category, perhaps even a philosophy, that emerged in the 1970s, when vintners began to break appellation rules by planting Bordeaux noble varietals such as Cabernet Sauvignon, Cabernet Franc and Merlot.
 Oenologists found that the muscular quality of these French varietals gave structure and oomph to the local Sangiovese, which in a subpar vintage could be limp, but was the only varietal legally permitted in Chianti.
 Despite the success of the wines, the Italian denomination system refused to award them any classification above Vino da Tavola, or ‘table wine’, until 1994.
 Even then, it was only given the label Indicazione Geografica Tipica (‘authentic geographical designation’) – two tiers down from the highest classification, Denominazione di Origine Controllata e Garantita (‘designation of controlled and guaranteed origin’).

 The Marchese Lodovico Antinori, who hails from a historic negociant family, came to the region in the 1970s, purchased land next to Tenuta San Guido and, with the help of respected winemaker Tibor Gál, began planting international varietals in 1981.
 Four years later Antinori bottled his first Ornellaia, a blend of Cabernet Sauvignon, Merlot, Cabernet Franc and Petit Verdot, to widespread acclaim.
-Since then, these bold but bright wines have been produced from a compact estate of just 99 hectares of vineyards ranging from 50m to 120m above sea level.
+The estate’s eminence was confirmed when the winery became part of the Frescobaldi group of wineries in 2002, held by the dynastic Florentine family that has been producing fine wines for over 700 years.
+Throughout its history Ornellaia has been producing bold, bright wines from a compact estate of just 99 hectares of vineyards ranging from 50m to 120m above sea level.

 The Ornellaia estate’s desire to include artists in its story shows an awareness of the experiential and aesthetic qualities of wine.
 As Senatore says, ‘there are ingredients that are not visible in winemaking but are equally important as the materials.
 And this is close to any other artistic and creative language.’
 For the labels, she made a series of collages that honour the care and craft of the estate workers.
 The figurative shapes in these collages are based on Ornellaia employees at work, vines on the estate and other features of the terroir.
 Senatore, a multidisciplinary artist, is used to turning her hand to new challenges.
 She was able to explore how ‘wine is a blend of things’.
 As she says, ‘The science behind it is essential, but so too is the care taken by the people involved in winemaking, as well as the sense of tradition that has been passed down the generations.’